Tajamul21/MIG-Agent/README.md

 >
 > Please ensure that you have sufficient hard disk storage and a stable internet connection.

 You can download the data at `./data/MGrounding-630k` and then simply unzip the corresponding .zip files.
 This brings you the data structure shown below.
 We gather all the conversation data at `./data/MGrounding-630k/MGrounding-630k.json` for convenient use, where each training example is labeled with its corresponding sub-task class.
 The seperate json files for each task is also provided along the way.
-We just want the best for ya~~~🥰

 The downloading code from huggingface is provided in `./data/download.py`, which realizes one-hit quick download.